Mohab0P/WordAnalyzer/README.md

 <h2>Exercise 2: Using a debugger.</h2>
-The WordAnalyzerTester2 class tests countRepeatedCharacters method that is part of WordAnalyzer class.
+<ol><p>The WordAnalyzerTester2 class tests countRepeatedCharacters method that is part of WordAnalyzer class.
 This method counts the groups of repeated characters.
 For example, the word mississippiii has a count of 4.
-However, the method contains a bug.
+However, the method contains a bug.</p></ol>
-	Run WordAnalyzerTester2.
+<li>Run WordAnalyzerTester2.
 What output do you get?
-Does it always yield the expected result?
+Does it always yield the expected result?</li>
-	Set a breakpoint at the method call that does not yield the expected result and launch the debugger.
+<li>Set a breakpoint at the method call that does not yield the expected result and launch the debugger.</li>
-	Execute the "Step Into" command and try to find and fix the bug.
-What is the code of your countRepeatedCharacters method now?
+<li>Execute the "Step Into" command and try to find and fix the bug.
+What is the code of your countRepeatedCharacters method now??</li>
-	Run WordAnalyzerTester2 again.
-What is the output now?
+<li>Run WordAnalyzerTester2 again.
+What is the output now??</li>

 <h3>Exercise 3: Using logging statements.<h3>
-The WordAnalyzerTester3 class tests firstMultipleCharacter method that is part of WordAnalyzer class.
-This method returns the first multiple occurring character in a word in adjacent positions, such as i in missisippi, but it contains a bug.
+<ol><p>The WordAnalyzerTester3 class tests firstMultipleCharacter method that is part of WordAnalyzer class.
+This method returns the first multiple occurring character in a word in adjacent positions, such as i in missisippi, but it contains a bug.</p></ol>
-	Which input to the firstMultipleCharacter method does not yield the expected result?
+<li>Which input to the firstMultipleCharacter method does not yield the expected result??</li>
-	Use logging to find the problem.
+<li>Use logging to find the problem.
 Add appropriate logging statements at appropriate places of the find method.
-What is the code of your find method?
+What is the code of your find method??</li>
-	What output do you get when you run the WordAnalyzerTester3 class?
+<li>What output do you get when you run the WordAnalyzerTester3 class??</li>
-	Look at the logging messages.
-Explain why the firstMultipleCharacter method does not work.
+<li>	Look at the logging messages.
+Explain why the firstMultipleCharacter method does not work.?</li>
-	You can fix the problem by modifying either the firstMultipleCharacter method or the find method.
+<li>You can fix the problem by modifying either the firstMultipleCharacter method or the find method.
 Fix the problem.
-What fix did you make?
+What fix did you make?  ?</li>
-	Run the program again.
-What output do you get now?
+<li>Run the program again.
+What output do you get now??</li>
-	Write your logging statements to an external file.
+<li>Write your logging statements to an external file. ?</li>
-	Now you no longer need the logging messages.
-Add the appropriate statement to turn them off.
+<li>	Now you no longer need the logging messages.
+Add the appropriate statement to turn them off.?</li>